 Super Bowl Ads 2020: Strange, Serious, Smaaht, And So Very Expensive

-This year's Super Bowl commercials were packed with superstar cameos and in-your-face messages – from Ellen DeGeneres speaking up for Amazon's Alexa to an ad about organic farmland.
-But they also had a few unintended messages, too.
+This year's Super Bowl commercials were packed with superstar cameos and in-your-face messages — from Ellen DeGeneres speaking up for Amazon's Alexa to an ad about organic farmland.
+But they had a few unintended messages, too.

 These were the stories America's largest corporations developed to entertain, inform and sell products on the biggest stage in television – costing as much as $5.6 million per 30 seconds this year.
 Sometimes, those stories said a lot more than their sponsors may have intended.